hssmalo/steampunkfantasy/rules.md

 **Poison[N]**, assault weapons

-Apply Poison[N] to any unit base hit atleast once in assault by a unit with this special.
+Apply Poison[N] to a unit base per damaging assault success from this source.
 See continous damage.